 Cottage cheese vs Cream cheese - Health impact and Nutrition Comparison

-Cottage cheese and cream cheese are dairy products that are obtained after processing milk with an acidic product, also known as the curdling process.
+Cottage cheese and cream cheese are dairy products obtained after processing milk with an acidic product, also known as the curdling process.
 The difference between them is that cream cheese retains most of the water and keeps its spreadable texture.
-On the other hand, cottage cheese is drained after the processing and solid chunks remain in the form of curdles.
+On the other hand, cottage cheese is drained after the processing, and solid chunks remain in curdles.

 Taste and flavor

-Cottage cheese is solid and curdled, however, the texture is soft and has a creamy flavor, it often has a milky taste.
-Whereas, cream cheese has a spreadable texture with a creamy flavor.
+Cottage cheese is solid and curdled; however, the texture is soft and has a creamy flavor.
+It often has a milky taste.
+In comparison, cream cheese has a spreadable texture with a creamy flavor.
 Cream cheese is often found mixed with herbs and garlic.